what are file formats?

 Re-saving the file so that Notepad can open it.

-Very easy to do, and a little satisfying when the message pops up.
+Very easy to do, and more than a little satisfying when the message pops up.

 which brings us back to the save as window again.

-I bet you thought you knew all that could be known about the Save As window.
-Well it has one more little secret.
-One more more function that we can use.
+We covered the Save As window here How to Save a File on a PC and I bet you thought you knew all that could be known about the Save As window.
+Well, it has one more little secret.
+One more function that we can use.

 In all the previous guides we've been using Notepad to save simple files to play around with.